dailydotdev/docs/docs/customize-your-feed/preferences.md

 ## Hide read posts

-Turning this toggle switch `on` will make sure that every post you read will dissapear from your feed after you've read it.
+Turning this toggle switch `on` will make sure that every post you read will disappear from your feed after you've read it.

 ## Open link in new tab

 The default setting in daily.dev is that links to articles are opened in a new tab.
-However, if you turn this toggle switch `off`, daily.dev will open article in your current tab.
+However, if you turn this toggle switch `off`, daily.dev will open the article in your current tab.

 ## Show custom shortcuts

-Turning this toggle switch `off` will hide the quick links to your custom shotcuts/most visited sites from the feed.
+Turning this toggle switch `off` will hide the quick links to your custom shortcuts/most visited sites from the feed.

 ## Show feed sorting menu